mattbostock/timbala/docs/architecture.md

 ## Querying

-AthensDB will re-use the existing PromQL library used by Prometheus for the query engine to avoid having to re-implement it.
+Timbala will re-use the existing PromQL library used by Prometheus for the query engine to avoid having to re-implement it.

 When a client sends a request to the query API, the query will be forwarded to